Salome: New Testament

 But when Herod's birthday came, the daughter of Herodias danced before the company and pleased Herod, so that he promised with an oath to give her whatever she might ask.
 Prompted by her mother, she said, "Give me the head of John the Baptist here on a platter."
 And the king was sorry, but because of his oaths and his guests he commanded it to be given.
 He sent and had John beheaded in the prison, and his head was brought on a platter and given to the girl, and she brought it to her mother.

+Salome by Polydore Beaufaux (before 1905), oil on canvas.
+Permanent collection of the Royal Museum of Fine Arts Antwerp (KMSKA).

 Some ancient Greek versions of Mark read "Herod's daughter Herodias" (rather than "daughter of the said Herodias").
 To scholars using these ancient texts, both mother and daughter had the same name.
 However, the Latin Vulgate Bible translates the passage as it is above, and western Church Fathers therefore tended to refer to Salome as "Herodias's daughter" or just "the girl".
 Because she is otherwise unnamed in the Bible, the idea that both mother and daughter were named Herodias gained some currency in early modern Europe.
 The New Revised Standard Version follows this, translating Mark 6:22 as "When his daughter Herodias[a] came in and danced, she pleased Herod and his guests; and the king said to the girl, 'Ask me for whatever you wish, and I will give it, with a footnote: "[a] Other ancient authorities read 'the daughter of Herodias herself.

-Herodias's daughter is arguably not Salome the disciple, who is a witness to the crucifixion of Jesus in Mark 15:40.
+Herodias's daughter is not Salome the disciple, who is a witness to the crucifixion of Jesus in Mark 15:40.
 However, the apocryphal Book of the Resurrection of Christ, pseudonymically attributed to the apostle Bartholomew, names a "Salome the temptress" as among the women who went to the empty tomb, perhaps reflecting an early tradition that Salome, the daughter of Herodias, was at the tomb.

+Salomé by Ella Ferris Pell (1890), oil on canvas.
+Collection of the Timken Museum of Art, San Diego.